-Cheap computers that also tell you your heart rate are rare, and at £54.99 this Raleigh unit is decent value for a basic wireless computer with heart rate capability.
+Cheap computers that also tell you your heart rate are rare, but this super-cheap unit from Argos is probably worth a punt.

-You get your usual computer functions, plus current and average heart rate and — unusually for a computer with no altimeter — it'll tell you the temperature too.
+You get your usual computer functions, plus current and average heart rate and it even gives an estimate of how many Calories you've burned.

 Okay, we have to admit a bit over 60 quid isn't exactly cheap, but the Ciclosport CM4.41A is the least expensive computer we've found that gives you both a heart rate monitor and an altimeter.

 There's a decent suite of heart rate functions too, including target zones and heart rate-based Calorie consumption.